yashmadan123/FabConRTITutorial/Lab_Files/Exercise-3.md

     ![](media/image_task11_step04up2.png)

-1. You may return to this step to create additional shortcuts, after running the **createAll.kql** database script which will create additional tables.
+1. You may return to this step to create additional shortcuts after running the **createAll.kql** database script which will create additional tables.
 For now, you may proceed by selecting just the **BronzeClicks** and **BronzeImpressions** tables.

 1. Click on the **Create** button.